-The elevation angle is essential for the sun photometer because it gives the air mass, and the relationship with the voltage data with reference to Beer’s Lambert Law.
-A GPS positioning sensor gives information about time and location in terms of latitude and longitude.
-This will give the elevation angle, and hence it enables with the sun photometer to calibrate data on aerosol optical depth measurements and water vapour measurements.
-The data will then compute the air mass, which will be the data in the x-axis of the Langley Extrapolation Plot.
-The optical depth of aerosols and other substances τ
+The elevation angle will be essential for the sun photometer because it will give the air mass.
+A GPS positioning sensor can give information about time and location in terms of latitude and longitude.
+This will give the elevation angle, and hence it will enable with the sun photometer to calibrate data on aerosol optical depth measurements and water vapour measurements.
+The data will then compute the air mass, which will be the data in the x-axis of the Langley Extrapolation Plot in Figure 11.
+The optical depth of aerosols and other substances τ is the level of aerosol contents.

 V=Voe-mτ (Equation 4)